Caleb-o/kanban-demo/README.md

 ## Currently Missing / Wanted

--   Task deletion
 -   Completion flag
 -   More task details and options
 -   Color visible from card
--   Due date visible from card (if exists)
 -   Re-arrange lists
 -   Background image select
 -   import / export board
--   Draggable horizontal, when many lists exist
+-   Draggable view horizontal, when many lists exist
 -   Card dependencies.
 Allow cards to depend on others, so that completion cannot be marked unless depending cards are also marked as complete.
 (Depends on completion flag...)
--   Default list

 ## Sources Used